Skip to main content

 It induces a catabolic state, promoting gluconeogenesis and insulin resistance, which can contribute to the pathogenesis of type 2 diabetes and metabolic syndrome.
 Furthermore, elevated cortisol levels can suppress the production of gonadotropin-releasing hormone (GnRH) from the hypothalamus, leading to downstream disruptions in the production of luteinizing hormone (LH), follicle-stimulating hormone (FSH), testosterone, and estrogen.
 This illustrates a direct pathway through which anxiety over data privacy could theoretically compromise reproductive and endocrine health.

-The ADA’s mandate for and de-identification directly mitigates this social evaluative threat.
+The ADA’s mandate for data aggregation and de-identification directly mitigates this social evaluative threat.
 By transforming individually identifiable data into statistical representations, the personal risk of exposure and judgment is removed.
 This legal mechanism effectively dismantles the psychological construct of the threat, thereby preventing the initiation of the neuroendocrine stress cascade.
 It is a preventative measure that operates at the cognitive level to forestall a harmful biological response.

 Psychoneuroimmunology and the Erosion of Trust